 The GMAT is not a test of what you know, but rather a test of how you think.
-You absolutely need to know English language structure and usage, for example, but devoting yourself to memorizing idioms is a surefire way to keep yourself from reaching your maximum GMAT score potential.
+You certainly need to know English language structure and usage, for example, but devoting yourself to memorizing idioms is a surefire way to keep yourself from reaching your maximum GMAT score potential.

-Over the years, the Manhattan GMAT name has become synonymous with “content-based curriculum.”
+Over the years, the Manhattan Prep name has become synonymous with “content-based curriculum.”
 Many students respond to this, since memorizing content was how they excelled in middle school, high school, and college.
 While we believe this is a good start to preparing for the GMAT, this approach falls short in building up to the higher-order thinking skills that MBA programs look for in successful applicants.

-This is where Veritas Prep’s additional classroom time (33% more classroom time than what Manhattan GMAT offers) really matters.
+This is where Veritas Prep’s additional classroom time (33% more classroom time than what Manhattan Prep GMAT classes offer) really matters.
 We absolutely cover the core content that you need to know for the exam, but that’s just the start.
 Our students then progress to more advanced concepts, developing the skills required to correctly answer 700-level questions on the exam.
 Outside of the classroom, Veritas Prep students work on basic drills and review Skillbuilder video lessons before class so that instructors can focus the majority of classroom time on honing those critical thinking skills that students need on test day.